Why study this course with LJMU?

 - Professional guidance and peer support to help you develop your writing to publishable standard

-- Regular literary events, readings, screenings and open mic nights to showcase your work
+- Access to regular literary events, readings, screenings and open mic nights to showcase your work

 - LJMU ranked 7th university in the UK for Creative Writing (The Times UK University Rankings 2025)